Kit and replica cars of New Zealand: Dixon

-David Dixon, a former Steel Brothers company secretary, made a Lotus 7 style turn-key car from 1980-1983.
+David Dixon, a former Steel Brothers company secretary, made a Lotus 7 style turn-key car from 1980 to 1983.
 It was also assembled in Australia and marketed as the JSA.
 The chassis differed from the 7 in that it was a rigid backbone style designed by David and James Smith in Australia.
 The prototype was completed in 1979.
 The initial body was aluminium but this was later changed to a fibreglass one made by Cresta Craft of Christchurch.

 Peter Manton Motors of Melbourne were JSAs Australian agents and initially ordered 50 cars.
 Due to low sales the order was cancelled.

 About 20 cars were made before the company went bankrupt in 1983.
 Of these 8 were sold in Australia as JSAs.
 In 1986 the Dixon was revived by Western Fibreglass of Auckland and marketed as the Dixon Sarasan until 1988.
 In all 7 Sarasan's were made.
 Western Fibreglass were makers of another Lotus 7 replica called the Lynx.